pravatn01/12factor-bmi-microservice/docs/docs/index.md

-# BMI Calculator Microservice
+# BMI Calculator Microservice 🏋️‍♂️

-Welcome to the BMI Calculator Microservice documentation.
-This project is a modern, scalable microservice that follows the 12-Factor methodology for building software-as-a-service applications.
+A modern, BMI (Body Mass Index) calculator microservice built with FastAPI and Streamlit.
+This application follows the 12-Factor methodology for building software-as-a-service applications.

 ## ✨ Features